Switch Mode

 “Are you hungry?”

-Convinced now that it was hungry, Suho craned his neck all the way back to stare up at the beast.
+Certain now that it was hungry, I tilted my head all the way back to look up at it.

-The beast’s nose twitched, and suddenly, a mist-like fog sprayed out from within the wall.
-He couldn’t tell where it originated, but in an instant, the haze enveloped the beast.
+The beast’s nose twitched, and suddenly a pale mist sprayed out from within the wall.
+I had no idea where it originated from, but in an instant, the fog engulfed the creature.

-It looked as if it might collapse at any moment.
-His eyes widened.
+The beast, blinking slowly, teetered unsteadily with its paws still on the wall.
+It looked as if it might collapse at any moment, and my eyes widened.

-“Yes, the button you mentioned worked just fine.
-It seems the issue was only with the automatic feeding function.
-I’ll confirm it’s asleep properly before heading up—”
+“Yes, the button you mentioned worked properly.
+It looks like only the automatic feeding function was malfunctioning.
+I’ll just check if it falls asleep properly and then head up…”

-“Why is your hair such a mess…?
-There were a lot of stairs—did you maybe trip?”
+“Your hair’s a mess… There were a lot of stairs—did you fall or something?”

 “…I’m sorry.”

-Startled, both his mother and father shook their heads quickly.
+Startled, both my mom and dad quickly shook their heads.

 “…”